 “Instead of extending mining licences the state government should have issued a separate licence for the period of mine rehabilitation.

-“Today’s decision will make it harder for Victoria to make the significant cuts in CO2 that we need to make, and signals to the renewable energy industry that these old coal clunkers could be around for much longer than they should be, which will only stifle investment in clean energy.Victoria needs to make significant cuts in CO2 pollution, and today's decision to extend brown coal mining licenses makes that job harder.Click To Tweet
+“This decision will make it harder for Victoria to make the significant cuts in CO2 that we need to make, and signals to the renewable energy industry that these old coal clunkers could be around for much longer than they should be, which will only stifle investment in clean energy.Victoria needs to make significant cuts in CO2 pollution, and the decision to extend brown coal mining licenses makes that job harder.Click To Tweet

-“The only way to repair the damage of today’s decision would be for the Andrews government to put annual CO2 limits on the licences of the power stations, to ensure that extending mining licences does not mean more climate pollution.
+“The only way to repair the damage of this decision would be for the Andrews government to put annual CO2 limits on the licences of the power stations, to ensure that extending mining licences does not mean more climate pollution.

 “The EPA is currently reviewing the licences of the coal-burning power stations.
 This process must result in hard limits on CO2 that decline over time, starting from now.